 - Invest in low cost Index funds because they invest in overall market index and become less risky in long term

-Best Investing Books For Beginners
+Best Investing Books For Beginners in 2022

 #9.
 Overall Best-Investing book – The Intelligent Investor by Benjamin Graham